stackevo/spudreq/draft-trammell-spud-req.md

   RFC2827:
   RFC3234:
   RFC4122:
+  RFC4443:
   RFC4821:
   RFC5226:
   RFC6347:
   RFC7510:
   RFC7663:
-  I-D.hildebrand-spud-prototype:
   I-D.kuehlewind-spud-use-cases:
   I-D.huitema-tls-dtls-as-subtransport:
   I-D.trammell-stackevo-explicit-coop:

 --- abstract

-The Substrate Protocol for User Datagrams (SPUD) BoF session at the IETF 92 meeting in Dallas in March 2015 identified the potential need for a UDP-based encapsulation protocol to allow explicit cooperation with middleboxes while using new, encrypted transport protocols.
+We have identified the potential need for a UDP-based encapsulation protocol to allow explicit cooperation with middleboxes while using new, encrypted transport protocols.
 This document proposes an initial set of requirements for such a protocol, and discusses tradeoffs to be made in further refining these requirements.

 --- middle